Private Swim Lessons in a Warm, Safe, Structured Environment

 Level 3: Blue - Advances: Refining Techniques and Endurance

-- Proficiency in Diving techniques in/out of water and underwater endurance
+• Diving techniques in and out of the water with underwater endurance

 Swim Timeline by Age Group